matdombrock/moonforge/README.md

 MoonForge is a minimalist modular synthesis lab written in C. It's scripted via it's built-in Lua interpreter using the [MF Lua API](doc/API.md).

-While MoonForge can be used as a semi-traditional synthesizer and tracker, it's built for evolving, generative audio soundscapes and procedural compositions.
+While MoonForge can be used as a semi-traditional synthesizer and tracker, it's built for experimental, evolving, generative audio soundscapes and procedural compositions.

+Possible uses cases:
+- DSP lab / education tool
+- Modular synthesizer
+- Music Tracker
+- Data / Algorithm sonification
+- Toy for a very specific kind of nerd

+Note: MoonForge is not in any way a scientific instrument and generally is not intended to be used as such.
+Lua is only able to affect the audio data at block boundaries and thus is not capable of particularly precise, low-level DSP.

 ## Build & Package
 ### Requirements: